igvteam/igv-webapp-docs/igv-webapp-docs/docs/UserGuide.md

     * To disable the gray highlighting across all tracks, click on the `Hide all ROIs` button.
 To reenable the highlighting, click on the same button again.
 Note that the green bar below the ruler is always displayed.

-    * For regions of 1 mb or less, you can select its row in the table and click on the `Copy sequence` button to copy the nucleotide sequence in that region to the system clipboard.
+    * For regions of 1 Mb or less, you can select its row in the table and click on the `Copy sequence` button to copy the nucleotide sequence in that region to the system clipboard.

 ## Circular view